 As stated in the TransNet Extension Ordinance, sales tax revenues received must be used to improve transportation facilities countywide in a manner consistent with the long-range Regional Transportation Plan (now called San Diego Forward: The Regional Plan) and the shorter-term Regional Transportation Improvement Program.
 Further, TransNet called for the delivery of projects that would provide congestion relief, improved safety, and enhanced services for seniors that aligned with the San Diego Forward: The Regional Plan's goals to employ innovative mobility, create a vibrant economy, and support healthy environments and communities.
 Based on data available, TransNet improved transportation facilities across a wide-range of modes and project types.
-Nearly \$4.4 billion was invested in hundreds of completed and inprogress projects that provided additional freeway lanes, improved pavement conditions, facilitated transit services for the elderly, mitigate impacted on habitats resulting from transportation projects, and more.

-Transportation improvements addressed challenges related to congestion and safety, and the San Diego region performed favorably in a variety of performance areas.
+Nearly \$4.4 billion was invested in hundreds of completed and inprogress projects that provided additional freeway lanes, improved pavement conditions, facilitated transit services for the elderly, mitigate impacted on habitats resulting from transportation projects, and more.13 it appears that transportation improvement efforts in the San Diego region addressed some of the challenges related to congestion, safety, and infrastructure condition.
+Moreover, when compared to other regions, the San Diego area performed favorably in a variety of performance areas as discussed in the sections that follow.